temporalio/documentation/docs/overview.md

 import { ResponsivePlayer } from '../src/components'

+I CHANGED THIS - IT WAS ME - I DID IT

 A large number of use cases span beyond a single request-reply, require tracking of a complex state, respond to asynchronous events, and communicate to external unreliable dependencies.
 The usual approach to building such applications is a hodgepodge of stateless services,